TuhinPatra633/State-Space-Modeling/README.md

 <img src="Data/Picture1.png" alt="Banner" width="500"/>

 ## Overview
-This repository contains files related to the exploration and comparison of State Space Models (SSMs) and ARIMA for financial forecasting.
+This repository contains files related to the exploration and comparison of State Space Models (SSMs) and ARIMA for financial forecasting using NIFTY 50 data.
 The aim is to evaluate the effectiveness of these models in capturing complex patterns and improving forecast accuracy.

 ## Technologies Used
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)